 Healthy ways to enjoy

-- Make your own hot spelt cereal by combining 1/2 cup (125 ml) spelt flakes with 1 cup (250 ml) of milk or calcium fortified soymilk.
-Bring to a boil, and simmer for 10 to 12 minutes.
-Remove from heat and season with cinnamon, a handful of almonds and dried cranberries for a stick-to-your ribs morning meal.
+- Make hot spelt cereal by combining 1/2 cup (125 ml) spelt flakes with 1 cup (250 ml) of milk or unsweetended soymilk.
+Bring to a boil; simmer for 10 to 12 minutes.
+Remove from heat and season with cinnamon, toasted pumpkin seeds and raisins for a stick-to-your ribs morning meal.

 - Make a hearty sandwich using whole grain spelt bread.
 Fill with grilled chicken breast, spinach leaves, sliced tomatoes, and mashed avocado; season with a sprinkle of sea salt and freshly ground pepper.

-- Add a handful of spelt flakes to your favorite meatloaf recipe to give it a boost of fibre.
+- Add a handful of spelt flakes to your favorite meatloaf or burger recipe to give it a boost of fibre.

-- Add spelt berries to soups and stews for a nutty flavour.
+- Add spelt berries to soups and stews for whole grain goodness and a nutty flavour.

-- Make your own spelt cookies, breads and muffins.
+- Make spelt cookies, breads and muffins.
 Just substitute half of the whole-wheat flour with whole spelt flour.

 Did you know?